US envoy Kerry says China crucial to handling climate crisis

 China is the world’s largest carbon emitter, producing an estimated 27% of global greenhouse gases, followed by the United States.

-Kerry is in the eastern Chinese port city of Tianjin for talks on stronger efforts to curb rising temperatures to no more than 1.5 degrees Celsius (2.7 degrees Fahrenheit) over pre-industrial levels.
+Kerry, a former U.S. secretary of state, was in the eastern Chinese port city of Tianjin for talks on stronger efforts to curb rising temperatures to no more than 1.5 degrees Celsius (2.7 degrees Fahrenheit) over pre-industrial levels.

+Kerry told reporters in a phone call that Chinese officials raised concerns about U.S. actions they see as harmful to overall emissions-cutting efforts.
+He cited U.S. sanctions on solar panels that the Biden administration believes China produces with the forced labor of ethnic minorities.

+Those matters were up to President Joe Biden and Secretary of State Antony Blinken, Kerry said.
+“But I will certainly pass on to them … the full nature of the message that I received” from Chinese leaders, he said

 Global decarbonizing efforts will come under the spotlight at a U.N. conference to be held in Glasgow, Scotland, in late November known as COP26.